English

 Homework

-- Homework is set weekly and consists of 2 Bedrock lessons and a spelling test every fortnight
+- Homework is set weekly and consists of 2 Bedrock Vocabulary lessons and a spelling test every fortnight and 1 Bedrock Mapper lesson each half term

-- Teachers follow the homework timetable but may need to supplement this with homeworks relating to preparations for Tri Weekly tests or Key Assessments
+- Teachers follow the homework timetable but may need to supplement this with homework relating to preparations for Tri Weekly tests or Key Assessments

 How parents can help